GRV96/commitfetch/README.md

 ### Request authentification

 A GitHub credential consists of a GitHub username and a personal access token (PAT) owned by the corresponding user.
-The GitHub API allows each authenticated user 5000 requests per hour.
+Each credential allows to send 5000 requests per hour to the GitHub API.
 After this limit is reached, another credential can be used to make more requests.

 This library represents credentials with tuples containing a username